 Culture & Festivities

-Sete Cidades Lake was the place chosen for a comic book in the 1950s.
+Sete Cidades Lake was chosen as the setting for a comic book in the 1950s.
 In fact, Edgar Jacobs, a famous comic creator, used the lake as the set for Atlantis Mystery.
 Pictured as a hidden civilization under the green and blue lake, the locals of Atlantis would then leave their town in spaceships for another planet.

 In July 2022, the very first edition of the Azores’ biggest festival took place by the shore of Lagoa das Sete Cidades.
 The Atlantis Concert for Earth, organized by Nuno Bettencourt, welcomed the Black Eyed Peas, Pitbull, Nicole Scherzinger, and many more international artists to perform on stage.
-Queen and Sting also offered a live performance to the amazement of the public.
-Environmentalists and scientists also spoke out and presented solutions for the preservation of our planet Earth.
+Queen and Sting also delivered a live performance that left the public in awe.
+Environmentalists and scientists also spoke out and proposed solutions to preserve our planet.

 Fauna & Flora

-The lake of Sete Cidades is an essential habitat for vast biodiversity.
-This is why it is a Protected Landscape of Natura 2000 network.
-The surroundings of the lake are fundamental for endemic species because it holds the original vegetation from the islands.
+The lake of Sete Cidades is an essential habitat for a vast biodiversity.
+This is why it is a Protected Landscape of the Natura 2000 network.
+The lake’s surroundings are critical for endemic species because they preserve the original vegetation from the islands.
 For instance, you can find Azores Juniper (Juniperus brevifolia), heather (Erica azorica), and many more plants.

 In terms of fauna, if you look closely, you will find many migratory birds, some even in danger of extinction.
 Among the endemic birds are the Azores wood pigeons (Columba palumbus azorica) or the Azorean goldcrest (Regulus regulus azoricus).
 All the fish species were introduced into the water.
 You will mostly see carp (Cyprinus carpio) and perches (Perca fluviatilis).